Advanced EMT Education Program

 You must be comfortable with online learning and technology to participate in this course.
 If you find yourself saying things like “technology and I don’t get along,” “I learn better in person,” etc. then this is not the program for you.

 The function of your devices is your responsibility.
-We troubleshoot course components but our instructors cannot be tech support for your devices.

 Other Course Requirements: